 If you ever get to a point where you can no longer maintain your home or live alone, you have an asset that you can sell that will provide for you in those later years when lower income and high health care expenses can take a toll.
 A renter doesn’t have this option.

 To conclude, it’s obvious that the housing market has been terrible over the last few years, and a few uninformed people may try to convince you to be a perpetual renter because homeownership is too “risky”.
-But when it comes down to it, long term homeownership is far less risky than renting ever will be.
+The option whether to rent or buy will always be debated.
+But when it comes down to it, I believe long term homeownership is far less risky than renting ever will be.